microsoft/snmalloc/docs/release/0.7/README.md

 ![Graph of BatchIt performance](./snmalloc-msgpass.svg)

 The results show a significant potential for improvement in the producer-consumer workload.
-As the number of threads increases the cache becomes less effective as each thread can talk to all the other threads, that is, in the `msgpass-8` case each of the 8 producers can talk to each of the 8 consumers.
+As the number of threads increases the cache becomes less effective as each producer can send to all the other consumers, that is, in the `msgpass-8` case each of the 8 producers can talk to each of the 8 consumers.

 The [paper](https://dl.acm.org/doi/10.1145/3652024.3665506) contains a lot more results, we have just given you a taste of the improvement here.